raml2html/default-theme/README.md

 3. In raml2html-default-theme run `npm link raml2html`.

 Now both projects are installed globally, but using the local development versions of both.
-From the theme repo's example folder you can run the `render-all-examples` script without problem.
+From the theme repo's examples folder you can run the `render-all-examples` script without problem.

 ## License
 raml2html-default-theme is available under the MIT license.
 See the LICENSE file for more info.